Purpose of the cyber security principles

 - Respond: Responding to and recovering from cyber security incidents.

 - G1: A Chief Information Security Officer provides leadership and oversight of cyber security.

-- G2: The identity and value of systems, applications and information is determined and documented.
+- G2: The identity and value of systems, applications and data is determined and documented.

-- G3: The confidentiality, integrity and availability requirements of systems, applications and information is determined and documented.
+- G3: The confidentiality, integrity and availability requirements of systems, applications and data is determined and documented.